 The possibility of one event triggering others must be considered.
-An explosion may start a fire and cause structural failure while an earthquake might initiate all the events noted in the list of chemical and physical hazards.
+An explosion may start a fire and cause structural failure while an earthquake might initiate many of the technological events listed above.

 Having identified the hazards, the possible major impacts of each should be itemized, such as:

 Based on these events, the required actions are determined.
 For example:

 The final consideration is a list and the location of resources needed: